AndreAugusto11/andreaugusto11/README.md

 ### Ph.D.
 Student | Blockchain Interoperability | Distributed Systems | Open-source developer

-- 🔭 I’m currently working as a Mentee at Hyperledger Mentorships.
+- 🔭 I’m researching in security and privacy in Interoperability solutions.

 - 👯 I’m looking forward to collaborating on blockchain interoperability projects.
 I am completely open to new challenges 😀.